debiannoob/batch-sma-analysis/README.md

 This repo contians four scripts tasked with testing a simple automated trend following strategy.
 The asset under evalutaion is BTC/USD.
 This strategy can be summarised as follows:

 ## 1. Long only bull market strategy
-  a.
-A long position is opened when the short term SMA crosses above the long term SMA.
+  * A long position is opened when the short term SMA crosses above the long term SMA.
-  b.
-A long position is closed when the the short term SMA falls below the long term SMA.
+  * A long position is closed when the the short term SMA falls below the long term SMA.

 ## 2. Short only bear market strategy
-  a.
-A short position is opened when the short term SMA falls below the long term SMA.
+  * A short position is opened when the short term SMA falls below the long term SMA.
-  b.
-A short position is closed when the short term SMA crosses above the long term SMA.
+  * A short position is closed when the short term SMA crosses above the long term SMA.

 ## 3. Long / short bull market strategy
-  a.
-A long position is opened and a short position is closed when the short term SMA crosses above the long term SMA.
+  * A long position is opened and a short position is closed when the short term SMA crosses above the long term SMA.
-  b.
-A long position is closed and a short position is opened when the the short term SMA falls below the long term SMA.
+  * A long position is closed and a short position is opened when the the short term SMA falls below the long term SMA.

 ## 4. Long / short bear market strategy
-  a.
-Strategy 3 implemented over a bear market
+  * Strategy 3 implemented over a bear market

 ## Criteria for success
 Regarding the first strategy, the goal is to identify which SMA pairings can most closely match (or potentially exceed) the performance of a buy and hold strategy for the three historical bull markets: